HEP-FCC/fcc-tutorials/developing-fcc-software/FccDocPage.md

 ## How to write Mardown

-This tutorial website is generated with [Sphinx](https://www.sphinx-doc.org/) machinery using [Read the Docs](https://readthedocs.org/).
+This tutorial website is generated with [Sphinx](https://www.sphinx-doc.org/) machinery using [Read the Docs](https://readthedocs.org/) theme.
 Specific parser of Mardown we use is [MyST](https://myst-parser.readthedocs.io).

 ## Custom Admonitions